 2. Account for expenses

-Now you must figure out how much money you have going out of your accounts each month.
-Make a column on your spreadsheet or list for all of you monthly bills, or expenses.
-Make sure to include:
+Figure out how much money you spend every month.
+Make a column on your spreadsheet or list for all of your monthly bills or expenses.
+Include both fixed and variable expenses.

 - Fixed expenses—mortgage/rent, auto loan, insurances (health, life, auto, home), 401k/IRA contribution*, personal/signature loans

-- Variable expenses—utilities, food/consumer goods—just estimate these items, but make sure you stick to those estimates when spending the money each month.
+- Variable expenses—utilities, food/consumer goods—estimate these items, but make sure you stick to those estimates when spending the money each month.

 3. Calculate your disposable income

-Add up all of your income and all of your expenses.
+Add up all of your income and all of your living expenses.
 Once you subtract all of your expenses from your income, the amount that is left over is your disposable income.
-From the disposable income, you can set aside additional money in a savings account, have some spending cash, or just have money set aside for any unexpected expenses that pop up during the year.
+The rule of thumb you should aim toward is to budget 50 percent (or less) of your gross pay for living expenses.

 4. Make spending adjustments

 At this point, you need to take note of what you are spending your money on.
+The chances are your living expenses represent way more than 50 percent of your income.
 If you find that you don’t have enough income to cover all of your expenses, you are going to have to start making cuts to your spending.

 What are the least necessary things that you are spending your money on?
-Is there anything that you are spending money on right now that you don’t really need?
-This is where you look at everything that you are spending money on and decide what you can cut.
+Is there anything that you are spending money on right now that you don’t need?

 Some quick items to look at: